GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 -----------------|---------------|---------|------------
 200	|JSON|	Report was successfully retrieved | [Refer Submit Subaward Report Grant JSON](#submit-subaward-report-grant-json)

-Note: Will return JSON response same as POST response JSON.
+NOTE: Will return JSON response same as POST response JSON.
 The generated subAwardReportNumber and the reportStatus will be sent back as a part of the response.
 See the [Response JSON](#response-json) section for the response structure and specific examples.

 <p><small><a href="#">Back to top</a></small></p>